 So far, the new e-waste facility has started refurbishing computers and distributing them in secondary schools to help students grow their technology dreams.

-In December last year, Olivier Mubera, the Facility’s Program Manager told KT Press that the plant has engaged in this initiative as part of corporate responsibility besides its core business.
+In December last year, Olivier Mbera, the Facility’s Program Manager told KT Press that the plant has engaged in this initiative as part of corporate responsibility besides its core business.

 So far, 400 computers, collected from stores in government institutions and Non-governmental organizations, have been refurbished and 200 of them were distributed to 10 schools in Bugesera and Kicukuro districts as of December 11th.

-“We shall be distributing the computers every six months and we have decided to focus on the districts neighboring the plant as part of the agreement with Rwanda Education Board (REB),” Mubera said.
+“We shall be distributing the computers every six months and we have decided to focus on the districts neighboring the plant as part of the agreement with Rwanda Education Board (REB),” Mbera said.

 Enviroserve, with operations in 13 countries across Middle East, Africa and Caucasus, diverting more than 10,000 tons of e-waste away from landfill each year has the capacity to recycle a range of products like batteries, lights, and fluorescent tubes.